 For three years, Adam contracted with the Washington State Office of Superintendent of Public Instruction to facilitate professional development sessions for more 100 educators involved in the 21st Century Community Learning Centers across the state.
-Held as annual events in different locations across the state, he focused on two sessions:
+Held as annual events in different locations across the state, he focused on three subjects.

 - Student Voice 101 – Understanding the basics of student voice can be challenging for 21CCLC programs.
 In this session, Adam Fletcher uses his The Guide to Student Voice to teach participants Who student voice is for, What student voice can do, Why student voice matters, Where and When student voice happens, and How student voice can transform their activities.
 This session is very hands-on, interactive, and practical, and uses reflection, group work, and examples to show how student voice can improve learning, teaching, and leadership for all students.